danburck/ethermint-simple-smart-contract/README.md

   - Truffle: Deploy contract with `truffle migrate --network development` or use ethers.js/web3.js to deploy and interact with contract
   - Hardhat: Deploy and interact with contracts
-  - Geth: Interact with deployed contract using the geth console
+  - [Geth](https://geth.ethereum.org/): Interact with deployed contract using the geth console

+I decided to use truffle for this project because of it's ease of use and extensive documentation.
 ### Prerequisites

 - [Node/Deno and npm/yarn](https://nodejs.org/en/download/)